tmtsoftware/csw/docs/src/main/apps/csweventcli.md

     csw-event-cli get -e wfos.prog.cloudcover
     ```

-2. Displays information of only `struct1/ra` and `epoch` keys as well as `timestamp`, `event id` and `units` of provided keys in one-line form for event `wfos.prog.cloudcover`
+2. Displays information of only `ra` and `epoch` keys as well as `timestamp`, `event id` and `units` of provided keys in one-line form for event `wfos.prog.cloudcover`

     ```bash
-    csw-event-cli get -e wfos.prog.cloudcover:struct1/ra:epoch -t --id -u
+    csw-event-cli get -e wfos.prog.cloudcover:ra:epoch -t --id -u
     ```

 3. Displays information of `epoch` of event `wfos.prog.cloudcover` and `ra` key of event `wfos.prog.filter:ra`